 Accredited schools can come in the form of State University’s or Community Colleges.
 There are also medical colleges built specifically for the healthcare field, which focus solely on medical careers.
 One major difference between attending a University or Community college versus attending a specialized school that focuses solely on medical career fields is the fact that you will likely complete your program faster through the specialized school.

 In addition to choosing between a State University, Community College, or Specialty School, the option is there to attend on a part-time or a full-time basis.
 Also, most schools will have a version of the CNA class online for students who like the convenience and flexibility of working on their own schedule.
 An advantage to attending in a classroom rather than taking classes online, is the hands on learning.
-In a career as detailed as CNA, the experience that hands on training can provide is invaluable.
+In a career as detailed as this, the experience that hands on training can provide is invaluable.

 However, for those who have work schedules that do not accommodate attending class physically, then taking the CNA classes online is a suitable option.
 Either option can lead to a great job opportunity, as the more and more employers are opening up to the fact that online training and degrees can also produce well qualified employees.